-Understanding MINI Cooper Warning Lights
+Decoding the MINI Cooper Warning Light Colors

 Regardless of the model you drive, MINI Cooper warning lights are symbols that you and your mechanic can use to know what’s going on under the hood or with another component of your vehicle.